 If we learn to open our heart, we learn to let love in, in whatever form we need.
 Someone shared this beautiful video with me, and I want to share it with you dear readers.

-Why, the single life sounds like heaven doesn’t it?
-It can be for many people and there is nothing wrong with being single and loving it if that is the direction you have chosen for your life.
-For those who are not single though, negotiating time and energy for spiritual discovery can be a difficult thing, especially when your partner has no interest in finding their own inner bliss.
+The single life is wonderful for many people.
+There is nothing wrong with being single and loving it, if that is the direction you have chosen for your life.
+For those who are not single though, negotiating time and energy for spiritual discovery can be a difficult thing, especially when your partner has no interest in finding or changing their own spiritual path.

-Try this approach instead: You have just taken a class on Chakras (energy centres in the body).
-You are super excited and want to share all that you have learned with your partner.
-In your excitement you have run out and bought a collection of gemstones which relate to the Chakras.
-When you get home, you really do want to share what you have learned with your partner but you recognize that they may not be receptive to what you have just learned.
-You love your partner very much and although you want to share your new found knowledge right away, you decide to find a beautiful bowl to display your new gemstones and place them on display somewhere your partner is sure to see them.
-If your partner asks you about them you will explain what they are for in a brief description, relaying more information IF and WHEN you are asked.
-You decide to leave the textbooks from the class on the table as well so anyone visiting you can look at it as they wish or discuss it with you as they desire.
-You know that just like water flowing down a river, it is best to let people find their own way, at their own pace, offering guidance only when they desire, and ask for it.
+You have just taken a class on Chakras.
+You are excited and want to share all that you have learned with your partner.
+In your excitement you buy a collection of gemstones which relate to the Chakras.
+You really want to share what you have learned with your partner, but you recognize that they may not be receptive to what you have just learned.
+You love your partner very much and although you want to share your new knowledge right away, you decide to find a beautiful bowl to display your new gemstones in instead.
+By doing this, you know that your partner will see them at some point.
+You also know that if they are interested, they will ask you about them.
+If that happens, you will briefly explain what they are for, and will only elaborate IF and WHEN they ask.
+You also decide to leave your books from the class on your coffee table, so that you or anyone else can read them too.
+You know that just like water flowing down a river, it is best to let people find their own way, at their own pace.

-Just because two people who are committed to each other are on different paths does not mean that they never overlap.
-Don’t just walk straight ahead and never look around.
-Experience different views, share new discoveries with each other at a leisurely pace, and hold your partners hand as you journey together.
+Two people who are committed to each other can be on different paths, and sometimes those paths can overlap.
+Experience different views, share new discoveries with each other at a leisurely pace, and continue to be there for your partners as you journey together.